 This chili is a staple for many Middle Eastern recipes, and for very good reason.
 The flavors of the chili pair very well with the savoriness of the foods of the region.
 Though, that’s just the beginning for this chili.

 For those looking for a red pepper flake alternative with more flavor (though a less overall heat), the Aleppo pepper is one of the best options around.
 It can even be pulverized further into a powder, which is a perfect replacement for generic chili powder.
 Anywhere where you’d use those staple condiments is fair play for the Aleppo alternative – and it can really amp up the flavors of any dish.
 And don’t forget dessert: We find the savoriness of this chili to work terrifically with chocolate and dessert sauces.

 Where can you buy Aleppo pepper?

-Specialty spice stores may carry fresh Aleppo pepper flakes, and you can find crushed Aleppo pepper jarred and available in some specialty grocers and at online retailers.
-Don’t expect big box grocery chains – even those with strong international sections – to carry this spice.
+Specialty spice stores may carry fresh flakes, and you can find crushed it jarred and available in some specialty grocers and at online retailers (Amazon).
+Don’t expect big-box grocery chains – even those with strong international sections – to carry this spice.
 It’s not likely.

 Once you’ve added Aleppo pepper to your spice rack, you may find that it quickly takes over a prime easy-to-reach position.
 It’s that tasty and usable across many different types of dishes.